device42/carbonite-migrate/README.md

 User requirements
 =================

-**The following software must be running/installed and running**:
+**The following software must be running/installed**:

 1. Device42 16.10.00+

-2. Carbonite Console 8.3.0.293+
+2. Carbonite Replication Console 8.3.0.293+

 3. Carbonite Migrate — the machine you will be migrating (source) **must** have Carbonite Migrate software installed and licensed on it.
-This machine also needs to be added to the Carbonite console application on your Carbonite server:
+This machine also needs to be added to the Carbonite Replication Console on your Carbonite server:
 ![alt](https://s3.amazonaws.com/device42/carbonite-migrate/mstsc_Fv0eg6nSnA.png)

 4. Carbonite Target software must be installed on the replication server and the server added to the Carbonite console application.
 This machine will be called the "Carbonite target" in the script's questions.